statelyai/xstate/docs/guides/actions.md

 **Returns:**

-A special `"xstate.choose"` action object that is internally evaluated to conditionally determine which action objects should be executed.
+A special `"xstate.choose"` action object that is internally evaluated to determine which action objects should be executed conditionally.

 Each "conditional actions" object in `cond` has these properties: